alfmel/mt7601/README.md

 git clone https://github.com/porjo/mt7601.git
 cd mt7601/src
 make
+mkdir -p /etc/Wireless/RT2870STA/
+cp RT2870STA.dat /etc/Wireless/RT2870STA/
-sudo insmod os/linux/mt7601Usta.ko
+insmod os/linux/mt7601Usta.ko
 ```

-If the module has loaded OK, you should see `mt7601Usta` listed in the output of `lsmod` and a new network interface `ra0` should be present in the output of `ip link`
+If the module has loaded OK, you should see `mt7601Usta` listed in the output of `lsmod` and a new network interface `ra0` should be present in the output of `ip link`.

+If all goes well, you can permanently install the driver with `make install`.

 ### History